-The term of office for the current Directors covers the years 2016/2017/2018.
-All Directors will end their tenure simultaneously on the date of the Shareholders' Meeting called pursuant to the aforementioned Article 2364 of the Italian Civil Code, in relation to the approval of the financial statements and the proposal for allocation of net income for 2018.
+The term of office for the current Board Members covers the years 2019/2020/2021.
+All Board Members will end their tenure simultaneously on the date of the Shareholders' Meeting called pursuant to the aforementioned Article 2364 of the Italian Civil Code, in relation to the approval of the financial statements and the proposal for allocation of net income for 2021.
+The foregoing is without prejudice to the fact that the Director appointed by co-option by the Board of Directors on 2 December 2019 shall remain in office until the Shareholders' Meeting called to approve the 2019 financial statements.